sailex428/SecondBrainEngine/README.md

 ## Usage

-Below a basic example of usage for spawning a NPC, initializing a Controller, and then executing a Task.
+Below a basic example of usage for spawning an NPC, initializing a Controller, and then executing a Task.

  ```java
  GameProfile npcProfile = new GameProfile(UUID.randomUUID(), "minusaura");